br-automation-com/mappView-Recipe/README.md

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 0.5
+#### Version 0.6
-- Added support for recipe upload over mappView
-- Fixed renaming recipes in ASCII mode
+- Option to sort recipe names as numeric values instead of alphabetic
+- Code cleanup
+- Renamed web controls to avoid conflicts with other samples
+- Fixed download not working when downloading the same file again
+- Fixed upload not working with large files > 1 MB